youzan/vant/src/tree-select/README.md

 | ------- | -------------------- |
 | content | Custom right content |

-### Data Structure of Item
+### Data Structure of TreeSelectItem

-`items` should be an array contains specified tree objects.
+`TreeSelectItem` should be an array contains specified tree objects.

 In every tree object, `text` property defines `id` stands for the unique key while the `children` contains sub-tree objects.